bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

-Cleans up all characters for a player when they disconnect.
+Cleans up all characters for a specific player.

 **Parameters**